vtleonardo/Reinforcement-Learning/docs/doc.md

 | Type                | string                    |
 | **Default value**   | **PongNoFrameskip-v4**    |

-Nome do ambiente (environment) a ser executado.
-Atualmente são suportados todos os jogos de atari disponíveis pela biblioteca OpenAi gym e o ambiente tridimensional ViZDoom.
+Environment's name to be executed.
+Currently, this repository supports all atari games available by the OpenAI Gym and the tridimensional environments of ViZDoom.

-Os nomes dos jogos de atari deverão seguir o seguinte template \<nome do jogo de atari\>NoFrameSkip-v4. É possível ver todos os jogos de atari disponíveis no seguinte [link](https://gym.openai.com/envs/#atari).
-Assim, para treinar o agente no ambiente breakout, devemos enviar para a variável env o valor BreakoutNoFrameSkip-v4 (env = BreakoutNoFrameSkip-v4 ou --env BreakoutNoFrameSkip-v4).
-Com a parte do "NoFrameSkip" especificamos à biblioteca que não queremos que a mesma realize o frame skipping.
-Desta forma temos mais controle para realizar esta etapa em nosso código (dentro do arquivo (WrapperGym.py)[Environments/WrapperGym.py]).
+The name fo the atari games should follow the following template <\Game's name\>NoFrameSkip-v4.
+It is possible to see all atari games available in this [link](https://gym.openai.com/envs/#atari).
+Thus, to train an agent in the game **breakout**, we should send to the variable end the value BreakoutNoFrameSkip-v4 (env = BreakoutNoFrameSkip-v4 or --env BreakoutNoFrameSkip-v4).
+The part "NoFrameSkip" tells to the openAI that we don't want it to do the frame skipping.
+Thus, we have more control over this in the algorithm (within (WrapperGym.py)[Environments/WrapperGym.py]).

-Para executar o ambiente VizDoom, basta enviar para a variável env o valor doom (env = Doom ou --env Doom).
+To run the ViZDoom environment, send to the variable env the value doom (env = Doom or --env Doom).

 ---